melaniewalsh/sample-social-network-datasets/sample_datasets/political_books/README.md

 ## Background & Significance

-Though this network is not technically, or perhaps not exclusively, a social one, the network nevertheless reveals and suggets potential patterns about the communities of people buying them--particularly how forms of media consumption might influence, shape, reinforce, or reflect national political polarization.
+Though this network is not technically, or perhaps not exclusively, a social one, the network reveals and suggets potential patterns about the communities of people buying these books.
+It also calls into question how forms of media consumption might influence, shape, reinforce, or reflect national political polarization.